-Miguel Sano ejected during bench-clearing incident between Tigers and Twins
+Miguel Sano ejected for throwing punch during melee between Tigers and Twins

 — Southbound Sports (@sboundsports) April 22, 2017

-It’s possible Sano viewed Boyd’s pitch as payback for that incident.
+The umpires viewed Boyd’s pitch as payback for the pitch that hit Jones.

+Crew chief Mike Everitt said Boyd was ejected for intentionally throwing at Sano, in the crew's judgment.
+1/2 @Tigers

-Haley’s pitch was clearly unintentional, but sometimes teams like to send messages anyway when one of their players has been injured.
-If Boyd’s pitch is deemed intentional, he’ll definitely face a fine and suspension from the league.
+Haley’s earlier pitch was clearly not intentional, but sometimes teams like to send messages anyway when one of their players has been injured.
+If Boyd’s pitch is deemed intentional by the league, he’ll definitely face a fine and suspension.

 Fortunately, no one was injured during this specific incident.
-We’re still awaiting official word on Jones condition.
+We’re still awaiting official word on Jones’ condition.

+JaCoby Jones has a large gash of upper lip.
+Getting CT scan at the hospital right now.

+The Tigers went on to win the game 5-4 with a James McCann sacrifice fly holding up as the winning run.

 More MLB coverage from Yahoo Sports: